About Loch Gruinart

 There's always plenty to see at Loch Gruinart.
 In autumn, thousands of white-fronted and barnacle geese arrive from Greenland.
 When they leave in spring, wading birds take centre-stage, with the courtship displays of snipe, lapwings, redshanks and curlews.

 Watch it all take place from our viewing centre and hides, or on one of our trails.
-During the summer months we offer guided walks, when we'll listen out for the corncrake and take a walk through our woodland to search for roe deer, willow warblers, treecreepers and speckled wood butterflies in the Woodland Trail, or on the higher Moorland Trail look out for hen harriers, golden eagles, red deer and marsh fritillary butterflies.
+During the summer months we offer guided walks, when we'll listen out for the corncrakes in the evening, or take a stroll through one of our trails searching out treecreepers, willow warblers, roe deer and speckled wood butterflies in the Woodland Trail, or on the higher Moorland Trail look out for hen harriers, golden eagles, red deer and marsh fritillary butterflies.